 The original birthplace of the carnation is on the coast of the Mediterranean.
-The popularity of the flower goes back many centuries; for example, the Romans were already making wreathes and fresh eau de toilette out of carnations.
-The flower can also be regularly seen in religious paintings as a symbol of the Virgin Mary and to symbolise the suffering of Christ.
+The popularity of the flower goes back many centuries; for example, the Romans were already making wreaths and fresh eau de toilette out of carnations.
+The flower can also be regularly seen in religious paintings as a symbol of the Virgin Mary and to symbolize the suffering of Christ.
 The Latin name for the carnation is Dianthus, derived from Dios (God) and anthos (flower).
 That means that the carnation is a divine flower!

-Colours and shapes of the carnation
+Colors and shapes of the carnation

 Caring for carnations